 → The real resources allocated (i.e costs) to performing a histological examination itself are relatively significant.

-For these two reasons (scarring and costs), the doctor or specialist, normally makes an estimation of likely the lesions may be benign (harmless), alternatively how likely they maybe are something quite sinister.
+For these two reasons (scarring and costs), the doctor or specialist, normally makes an estimation of how likely the lesions may be benign (harmless).
 In case the perceived likelihood of the lesion to be nonbenign is relatively high, the doctor will opt to perform a punch biopsy to send the sample taken to the lab for a histological examination.

-In this way, the diagnosis although not 100% accurate will have the best compromise in terms of invasiveness and costs, while hopefully still maintaining an acceptable degree of accuracy.
+In this way (by visial inspection by the specialist), the diagnosis although not 100% accurate will provide the best compromise in terms of invasiveness and costs, while hopefully still maintaining an acceptable degree of accuracy.

 To summarise, only a histological examination can guarantee the highest probability of an accurate diagnosis.